 Ms Hair (the Appellant) is employed by the State of Queensland (Respondent) as Human Resources Advisor and acting Workplace Relations advisor at the West Moreton Hinterland Hospital and Health Service.

 Ms Hair commenced working remotely on a full-time basis in March of 2020.
-In September 2021, Ms Hair submitted a request for flexible working arrangements to work remotely on a full-time basis from New South Wales as her partner was starting a job and they wished to relocate.
+In September 2021, Ms Hair submitted a request for flexible working arrangements to work remotely on a full-time basis from a different state as her partner was starting a job and they wished to relocate.

 Her employer denied this request on the grounds that: